 606 kilometres, 2 days, 75 riders, ALL for 1 cause

 My personal purpose in life is to add value to people in order to produce results - that was my original motivation for taking on this challenge in 2017.
 You must understand that fat rugby forwards are not meant to be on a bike for that long.
 So, this was already a challenge itself!
-Having said that, I am really chuffed with myself for completing this challenge two years in a row, and grateful to have been able to contribute in a small way, whilst fulfilling my purpose.
+Having said that, I am really chuffed with myself for completing this challenge two years in a row, and grateful to have been able to contribute in a small way, whilst fulfilling my purpose and Company Culture code.

 About the Team

 A group of people from all over the country congregated at Knowles Spar in Durban to take on this challenge.
 This team not only comprised a group of riders, but rather a group of human beings all pulling together to help change our country in the smallest way possible.
 The ride was tough, but that was not the mission.